 Then I stir the drained pineapple into the mixture, and finally I fold in the whipped topping.

-When all is blended thoroughly I typically sprinkle chopped pecans on top to make it look pretty and to give it a light nutty crunch.
+When all is blended thoroughly I like to sprinkle chopped pecans on top to make it look pretty and to give it a light nutty crunch.

 Now I’m all done – dessert in minutes with no cooking!

-And because you asked so nicely I’ll share my recipe with you!
+And because you asked so nicely I’ll share my super fast no-bake cherry dessert recipe with you!

 Cherry Shtuff - Quick & Easy No-Bake Cherry Dessert